18012 Bollinger Canyon Road, San Ramon, CA 94583

-Las Trampas Regional Wilderness offers 5,342 acres of wilderness and an expanded trail system that allows hikers and horseback riders to enjoy its remote and rugged areas.
+Las Trampas Wilderness Regional Preserve offers 5,778 acres of wilderness and an expanded trail system that allows hikers and horseback riders to enjoy its remote and rugged areas.
 The park's size and terrain allow visitors a feeling of privacy and escape from urban hustle and bustle.
 Carry plenty of drinking water for yourself, your dog(s), and your horse(s) when visiting the park.
 The park's water supply is inconsistent and water may be unavailable at any time.

-If you are interested in learning more about Las Trampas write to: The Story of Las Trampas, East Bay Regional Park District, 2950 Peralta Oaks Court, P.O.
+If you are interested in a printed version of The Story of Las Trampas write to: The Story of Las Trampas, East Bay Regional Park District, 2950 Peralta Oaks Court, P.O.
 Box 5381, Oakland, CA 94605-0381.
 Be sure to include your name and address plus a check or money order for $2.50, which covers the cost of printing and mailing the booklet.

-Adjacent to Las Trampas, this facility is available by reservation for group picnics of between 50 and 1,500 people.
-Facilities include a swimming pool, covered picnic areas, playfields and barbecue/picnic areas.
+Adjacent to Las Trampas, this facility is available by reservation for group picnics of between 50 and 1,400 people.
+Facilities include a swimming pool, covered picnic areas, play-fields, and barbecue/picnic areas.